Glemmtal: Geography

 Several kilometres downstream the valley broadens and one enters the well-known Saalbach-Hinterglemm ski region and the village of Saalbach, from where the Saalbach is called the "Saalach" and the valley the "Lower Glemm Valley" or Vorderglemmtal.
 Here the Spielbergbach joins from the north and several summer mountain trails begin here too including the one to the Schattberg.
 Now the valley runs for 15 km relatively straight and due east.

 The valley ends near Viehhofen, north of the Zeller See, the Saalach swings north the valley broadens to several kilometres to form the Saalfelden Basin around the town of Saalfelden.

+The Glemmtal was the site of prehistoric mining for copper, pyrite, and/or fahlore, near Viehhofen.